quantleaf/twitter-natural-advanced-search/README.md

 ## How to use
 Install from the [Chrome store](https://chrome.google.com/webstore/detail/twitter-natural-advanced/fkjippcbpjcnjfoohfhaghfelfanamee) or clone the repo and use this as a development extension.

-If you type in a search field and get a matching advanced search suggestion you press shift + enter, to apply it.
-It wont apply automatically when pressing enter.
+If you type in a search field and get a matching advanced search suggestion you press enter to use it.

 You can toggle suggestions and keywords with ctrl + space.